+(1) Two One-hundred fifty dollars for first violation.

-(1) One hundred dollars for a first violation.
+(2) Five Two-hundred dollars for a second violation within one year of the first violation.

-(2) Two hundred dollars for a second violation within one year of the first violation.
-(3) Five hundred dollars for each additional violation within one year of the first-violation.
+(3) One thousand Five hundred dollars for each additional violation within one year of the first violation.